MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 Use connectors to ingest external data to your copilots.

-🎯 [**Graph connectors**](overview-graph-connector.md) enable data ingestion from various sources to Microsoft Graph, facilitating unified data access and insights across Microsoft 365 and other services.
-They can work either standalone, or with declarative agents.
+🎯 [**Graph connectors**](overview-graph-connector.md) enable data ingestion from various sources to Microsoft Graph, facilitating unified data access and insights across Microsoft 365 and other services. **They can work either standalone, or with declarative agents**.

 🎯 [**Power Platform connectors**](/microsoft-copilot-studio/copilot-plugins-overview?context=/microsoft-365-copilot/extensibility/context) enable Power Platform applications to interact with external services and data sources in real-time.

-> [!NOTE]
-> Connectors can be built as a stand-alone, or with a declarative agent.

 #### Plugins